VSSandhiya/VSSandhiya/README.md

 - Passionate about **Artificial Intelligence, Machine Learning, Data Science**, and **Full-Stack Development.**
 - **Winner of IIT Madras – TN Hackathon X (NCSRC) 2025**, recognized for innovation and problem-solving excellence.
 - Currently developing a **Smart Conversational AI with Wearable Health Monitoring System** integrating real-time analytics and AI-driven health insights.
-- Skilled in Python, DSA, OOPs, DBMS, Deep Learning, and Cloud Computing, with a passion for creating intelligent, innovative, and user-focused solutions.
+- Skilled in Python, DSA, OOPs, DBMS, IOT with a passion for creating intelligent, innovative, and user-focused solutions.

 </td>
     <td width="50%" valign="top">